 Compliance with military rules and regulations;

-Division of military pension and other benefits (including SBP and TriCare);
+Division of military pension (including the Blended Retirement System) and other benefits (including SBP and TriCare);

 Supporting the spouse and children of an active duty service member after separation;

 Custody and Parenting of minor children of military couples;

 The grounds for a military divorce in Georgia are the very same as in a civilian divorce.
 However, for an uncontested military (or civilian divorce) we almost always use Georgia’s no-fault grounds for the divorce unless the parties agree to add additional grounds.